-- The "use" of whatever structures may be protected by the project, i.e. residential, public building, or critical facilities.
-For public facilities there are several related data that are required, depending on the specific situation.
-These include the budget of the facility, the numbers of people served by the critical facility, and the distance to the nearest analogous facility (in the case of fire/police/EMS). - 2.
+- The "use" of whatever structures or infrastructure may be protected by the project, i.e. residential, public building, critical facilities such as water, wastewater, electrical, fire/police/EMS facilities, and so on.
+For public facilities and infrastructure, there are several related data that are required, depending on the specific situation.
+These include the budget of the facility, the numbers of people served by a utility or critical facility, and the distance to the nearest analogous facility (in the case of fire/police/EMS). - 2.
 Finished floor elevations and square footages of any structures that are protected (mitigated) by the proposed project.
 This data is critical to the analysis, and must come from a valid, documented source. - 3.
 The building replacement value. - 4.
 Flood hazard data, including a full series of probability/water surface elevation relationships.
 These will typically come from a FEMA Flood Insurance Study, but other legitimate sources are acceptable if documented. - 5.
 Stream bottom elevation of the flood source. - 6.
 The design performance of the proposed project, i.e. provides flood mitigation to a specific flood elevation or probability.
-For an elevation project, this value is determined by local codes and FEMA requirements. - 7.
+In the case of an acquisition project this is not necessary. - 7.
 Project cost and project maintenance cost.